 Gun lobbyists and the politicians they influence have prevented this conversation from taking place for far too long.
 But like students across the country, I’ve had enough.
 That’s why I’m calling for the enactment of laws that will protect all of us from gun violence – a responsibility that the Republican legislature continues to ignore.

 The protection of our children is job one, which is why I will continue to do everything I can to keep guns out of the classroom.
 Even well-trained sharpshooters often miss their targets in high-stress active shooter situations, which is all the more reason why it’s extremely irresponsible to give home ec teachers Glocks and expect them to become overnight police officers.
 That’s not their job.
 It’s shameful that some politicians want to place our kids in the middle of the crossfire and hope for the best.

 I will also keep fighting to get guns off our college campuses.
-Although I led a successful legislative effort to keep guns out of state hospitals and mental health facilities last year, current law requires Kansas universities to put their students at grave risk by allowing guns on campus.
+Although I led a successful legislative effort to keep guns out of state hospitals and mental health facilities in 2017, current law requires Kansas universities to put their students at grave risk by allowing guns on campus.
 Faculty and administrators across the state oppose this reckless infringement on their independence, and I stand with them.

 There’s no reason for teenagers to own high-power firearms, which is why I support raising the minimum age for all gun purchases to 21.
 We also need to implement comprehensive background checks on all firearm purchases and close the gaping gun show loophole.
 People who have been convicted of domestic abuse or other violent crimes have no business owning a gun, and nobody should be able to purchase a bump stock that enables an AR-15 to fire like a fully automatic weapon.